And you may ask yourself, "Well... how did I get here?"

 -The Galaxie Farewell

 The constancy of good friends and solid family have provided the balance I would not have had otherwise.
 The steady growth and solid team of people at Galaxie led by Alain maintained a steady connection to the people and the music that still fueled my passion.
 The overwhelming success of Galaxie led to its purchase from the CBC by a consortium in Montreal.
-I joined them briefly as VP of Content.
+I joined Stingray briefly as VP of Content.

 - The adventure continues....